edvar-adamenko/docs/содержание/github/настройка и управление вашим профилем на github/viewing-contributions-on-your-profile.md

 #### How contribution event times are calculated

 Timestamps are calculated differently for commits and pull requests:
-- **Commits** use the time zone information in the commit timestamp.
+- **Commits** use the time zonation in the commit timestamp.
 For more information, see "[Troubleshooting commits on your timeline](/articles/troubleshooting-commits-on-your-timeline)."
 - **Pull requests** and **issues** opened on {% data variables.product.product_name %} use your browser's time zone.
 Those opened via the API use the timestamp or time zone [specified in the API call](https://developer.github.com/changes/2014-03-04-timezone-handling-changes).

 ### Activity overview